Chart Color Schemes

 Fraser Rise - Plumpton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Fraser Rise - Plumpton has a high level of cultural diversity, with 43.6% of its population born overseas and 52.9% speaking a language other than English at home.
-Christianity is the main religion in Fraser Rise - Plumpton, comprising 55.0% of the population.
-However, the most notable overrepresentation is in the 'Other' category, which makes up 8.0% of the population compared to 5.6% across Greater Melbourne.
+Fraser Rise-Plumpton has a high level of cultural diversity, with 43.6% of its population born overseas and 52.9% speaking a language other than English at home.
+Christianity is the predominant religion in Fraser Rise-Plumpton, comprising 55.0% of its population.
+Notably, the 'Other' religious category makes up 8.0%, higher than Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity